briankellyco/restapi-java/README.md

 1. Create charging record.
 2. Get a charging record by id.
-3. Find all charging records for given vehicle (where "start time" and "end time" fields must be sortable).
+3. Find all charging records for given vehicle.

 ## Author